Installation¶

 Development version¶

-The development version of PyFunceble represents the dev
+The development version of PyFunceble represents the dev branch.

 It’s intended for the development of next features